dackst/nayuta/notes.md

 * Bullmajiro -> Bullmadillo (a charging armadillo)
 * Bullgatorio -> Purgatorio (I don't know where the bull comes from here, it's just a dragon)
 * Rideleon -> Rideron (a humanoid robot that transforms into a bike, hence "rider". has no lion form)
+* Warcat -> Werecat
+* Beowulf -> Werewolf
+* Zoropino -> Zorropino (Spanish for fox + pine)

+* Flame Spirit -> Flamme Geist (the Japanese is literally "fureimugaisuto")
+* Soldart -> Soldat (solder, nothing about darting)
+* Shuvalgrif -> Chevalgriff (it's a just hippogriff, but I guess they opted to use the French word for "horse" instead of the Greek one)
+* Demon Zerob -> Demon's Robe (it's a robe brought to life)

 * Suikesu Keeper/Sukeisu Keeper -> Scissor Keeper (a version of the Root Keeper than uses "leaf blade magic")
+* Ice Velg -> Tempano (pretty sure it was just the English word "Iceberg".
+Now it's Spanish)
 * Evil Tycoon -> Evil [Typhon](https://en.wikipedia.org/wiki/Typhon) (a version of the Evil Dragon, which, of course, a dragon, not a capitalist)
 * Expert Lion/Expatrion -> Expeltron (another robot that was translated into a lion)
+* Gerou Aspis -> Guerra Aspis ("aspis" is a Latin word, so use another one)
+* Vulganon -> Vulkanon (supposed to be evocative of volcanos, not zelda)
+* Dizodyne -> Discordyne (discord + dyne)
+* Solar Sofia -> Solar Sphere (literally a ball of sunlight, no mention of it being wise)
+* Flower Batolei -> Flower Betrayer (described as a parasite to other monsters)

 * Albion -> Hyperion (a giant, not the island of Britain.
 It doesn't completely match up with the Japanese name though)
 * Lindblum -> [Lindworm](https://en.wikipedia.org/wiki/Lindworm) (a white dragon)